SmileCat42/LinkedList-Structure-2103/README.md

 1. Install Apache NetBeans IDE
 <br>2.
 Download this project to your computer (click green CODE button)
 <br>3.
 Open NetBeans, go to File > Open Project, and select this downloaded project
 <br>4.
-On the left panel, you will see the project name with coffee cup icon, click dropdown arrow to expand it, then open Source Packages → projectstack (→ ver.util.LinkedList for open util.LinkedList version)
+On the left panel, you will see the project name with coffee cup icon, click dropdown arrow to expand it, then open Source Packages → linkedlistsports (→ ver.util.LinkedList for open util.LinkedList version)
 <br>5.
 Right-click on the file Longin.java and select Run File to execute the program.